 Courses for the Graduate Certificate in Technical Writing and Professional Communication

 The certificate requires four courses (12 credits) from among the categories below.
+A minimum of one course must be taken from outside the student’s home discipline.

 [Students choose one]